-- Canadian DSL/NDSL Inventory Status: This product regulated by the Therapeutic Products Programme (TPP) of Health Canada and so it is exempt from requirements of the DSL/NDSL Inventory. - Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: No component is on the CEPA Priorities Substances List. - Other Canadian Regulations: Not applicable. - Canadian WHMIS Classification and Symbols: The WHMIS Requirements of the Hazardous Products Act does not apply in respect of the advertising, sale or importation of any cosmetic, device, drug or food within the meaning of the Food and Drugs Act.
+Canadian DSL/NDSL Inventory Status: This product regulated by the Therapeutic Products Programme (TPP) of Health Canada and so it is exempt from requirements of the DSL/NDSL Inventory.

+Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: Not applicable.

+Canadian WHMIS Classification and Symbols: The WHMIS Requirements of the Hazardous Products Act does not apply in respect of the advertising, sale or importation of any cosmetic, device, drug or food within the meaning of the Food and Drugs Act.